 Teaching

-Along with being an active performer, Enrico Elisi is a dedicated teacher and has worked relentlessly to pass on his knowledge and craftsmanship to future generations of young pianists.
+Alongside his active performance career, Enrico Elisi is a dedicated teacher who has worked tirelessly to pass on his knowledge and craftsmanship to future generations of young pianists.
 He has taught at higher education institutions since 2004.
 In the summer of 2023, he assumed the Harold D. and Imogene Herndon Professorship of Music in Piano at Texas Christian University.

 Education

-Growing up in Italy, a country of rich musical traditions, he absorbed various experiences from different schools (broadly Italian, Russian, and German).
-Initially, he studied with Giuseppe Fricelli (1948-2023) in both the Conservatories of Bologna and Florence.
+Growing up in Italy, a country with rich musical traditions, he absorbed influences from various schools—broadly Italian, Russian, and German.
+Initially, he studied with Giuseppe Fricelli (1948-2023) at the Conservatories of Bologna and Florence.

-During his formative years, he also benefited from the international milieu and diverse environment of the medieval city of Imola, where he began attending the early masterclasses that officially became the start of the renowned International Piano Academy Incontri col Maestro of Imola – a unique institution presided by Vladimir Ashkenazy that built a broad international milieu in the Rocca Sforzesca, a symbolic fortress dating back to the second half of the 13th century.
+During his formative years, he also benefited from the international environment of the medieval city of Imola, where he began attending early masterclasses that marked the start of the renowned Imola International Piano Academy Incontri col Maestro.
+This unique institution, presided over by Vladimir Ashkenazy, established a broad international community in the Rocca Sforzesca, a symbolic fortress dating back to the second half of the 13th century.

-It is through the auspices of that organization that he was fortunate to work with several diverse pedagogues and active concert pianists such as Lazar Berman (1930-2005), Alexander Lonquich (1960), Franco Scala (1938), Boris Petrushansky (1949) and directly experience very different schools from pupils of Goldenweiser, Neuhaus, Zecchi, and Badura-Skoda.
+It is through the support of that organization that he was fortunate to work with several diverse pedagogues and active concert pianists such as Lazar Berman (1930-2005), Alexander Lonquich (1960), Franco Scala (1938), Boris Petrushansky (1949), and directly experience very different schools from pupils of Goldenweiser, Neuhaus, Zecchi, and Badura-Skoda.

-Later, he was also intensely exposed to the Arthur Schnabel school in the USA, having spent six years working with and becoming assistant to the American icon Leon Fleisher at the Peabody Conservatory.
+Later, he was also deeply exposed to the Arthur Schnabel school in the USA, having spent six years working with and serving as an assistant to the American icon Leon Fleisher at the Peabody Conservatory.
 (See lineage on this website for more details.)

-Through the Academy, he also managed to follow the masterclasses of many great musicians (some of whom he also performed for), including Maurizio Pollini, Jörg Demus, Aldo Ciccolini, Joaquín Achúcarro, Sergio Fiorentino, Andrzej Jasiński, Glen Wilson, Emilia Fadini, Louis Lortie, Peter Lang, György Sándor, Jeffrey Swann, Eugen Indjic, and conductors Riccardo Chailly and Gustav Kuhn among others.
+Through the Academy, he also had the opportunity to attend masterclasses of many great musicians (some of whom he also performed for), including Maurizio Pollini, Jörg Demus, Aldo Ciccolini, Joaquín Achúcarro, Sergio Fiorentino, Andrzej Jasiński, Glen Wilson, Emilia Fadini, Louis Lortie, Peter Lang, György Sándor, Jeffrey Swann, Eugen Indjic, and conductors Riccardo Chailly and Gustav Kuhn, among others.

 Higher Education Institutions: Canada, USA, Korea, China

-Before moving to Texas, assuming the Harold D. and Imogene Herndon Professorship of Music in Piano at Texas Christian University, Enrico Elisi lived in Canada for seven years and taught as an Associate Professor at the University of Toronto.
-The University recognized him with the Faculty of Music Teaching Award for his excellence, commitment, and innovation in teaching.
+Before moving to Texas to assume the Harold D. and Imogene Herndon Professorship of Music in Piano at Texas Christian University, Enrico Elisi lived in Canada for seven years.
+He taught as an Associate Professor at the University of Toronto.
+U of T recognized him with the Faculty of Music Teaching Award for his excellence, commitment, and innovation in teaching.

-Previously, he lived in the USA for twenty years and was an Associate Professor on the Eastman School faculty for five years (2011-2016).
-He also held an Assistant Professor position at Penn State University, where he taught for three years (2008-2011), was an Assistant Professor at the University of Nevada, Las Vegas, for four years (2004-2008), and held visiting professorships in Korea (at Hanyang University, and Ewha Womans University) and China (Zhejiang Art School in Hangzhou).
+Previously, he lived in the USA for twenty years and served as an Associate Professor at the Eastman School for five years (2011-2016).
+He also held an Assistant Professor position at Penn State University, where he taught for three years (2008-2011), and was an Assistant Professor at the University of Nevada, Las Vegas, for four years (2004-2008).
+Additionally, he held visiting professorships at Hanyang University and Ewha Womans University in Korea, and at Zhejiang Art School in Hangzhou, China.

 Auditions at Texas Christian University

-For those interested in joining Professor Elisi’s studio at Texas Christian University (TCU), students may apply for the University as early as September 1 of the year preceding admission into a program (undergraduates) are generally due on the Early Action Deadline of November 1 to receive a nonbinding admission decision by January 1.
+For those interested in joining Professor Elisi’s studio at Texas Christian University (TCU), students can apply to the university as early as September 1 of the year before admission.
+For undergraduates, applications are generally due by the Early Action Deadline of November 1 to receive a nonbinding admission decision by January 1.

 Audition requirements: undergraduates (BM), graduates (MM and DMA), and Artist Diploma (AD)

-Of particular interest to young pianists is the Nordan Young Artist Award — an exclusive scholarship offered to talented first-year students majoring in music.
-Two winners are selected each year to receive a four-year, full-tuition award.
-Students not selected for the Nordan auditions are encouraged to audition for other music scholarships at TCU.
-The School of Music offers additional full scholarship opportunities besides the Nordan scholarship.
+A particular highlight for young pianists is the Nordan Young Artist Award, an exclusive scholarship offered to talented first-year music students.
+Each year, two winners are selected to receive a four-year, full-tuition scholarship.
+Students who do not get selected for the Nordan auditions are encouraged to audition for other music scholarships at TCU.
+In addition to the Nordan scholarship, the School of Music offers additional full scholarships.
 For more details, visit the TCU Office of Financial Aid.

 TCU Academic Calendar 2023-24